tanmayforgit/decider/README.md

 Nayati::Workflow.create_or_update_from_workflow_json(workflow_sequence_hash)
 ```

-Later on if you want to print sequence of a workflow already in database you can do
+If you want to print sequence of a workflow already in database you can do

 ```ruby
 workflow_record.entire_workflow_as_hash
 ```

+This will return a hash with a structure same as the one we used for creating workflow.

 Next we will have a look at operation class

 nayati:operation generator will generate operation class in app/nayati_operations/{workflow_name}/ directory which will automatically be initialized with operation_context that you created in nayati service class and result object.

-Result object is returned at the end of call method.
+Operation class implements to_fail?, perform_failure, perform methods.
+In our example marking_attendance operation should implement to_fail? in such a way that it returns false if fingerprint does not match.
+If not implemented, to_fail? by default returns false.

 By default nayati will first call to_fail? method of a operation class starting with initial operation.
 If this method returns true, nayati will call perform_failure and next operation will be after_failure operation configured in database.
 If this method returns false, nayati will call perform method and next operation will be after_success operation configured in database.
 Nayati will stop when there is no operation to run.